jbilander/sdbox/README.md

 What is the sdbox for Amiga?
 It is a small device that you can plug into your Amiga's parallel port and get access to a sd-card formatted with e.g. a windows FAT file system.
 It uses an Arduino Nano V3 and a common cheap sd-card module that has a voltage level shifter on board.
 These small devices are soldered onto a small PCB together with a Male d-sub db25 connector that fits into the Amiga parallel port (The A1000 need a proper gender changer, be aware).
 The device must be powered externally either through the usb-connector on the Nano or via the separate barrel jack connector on the main PCB.
 A power supply with 1A DC capacity should suffice.
 5V via USB or 7-12V via the barrel jack power connector that goes to the VIN of the Nano V3.

 ***
-Ok enough talk, show us some videos:
+Ok enough talk!, show us some videos:
 <br />

-Copying from Amiga to sd-card
+Copying from Amiga to sd-card<br />
 https://i.imgur.com/um15pal.mp4

-Copying from sd-card to the Amiga (cpu fastrom activated, KS ROM loaded into Fast RAM) https://i.imgur.com/G6VRPpx.mp4
+Copying from sd-card to the Amiga (cpu fastrom activated, KS ROM loaded into Fast RAM)<br />
+https://i.imgur.com/G6VRPpx.mp4

-Copying from sd-card to the Amiga  (without fastrom activated)
+Copying from sd-card to the Amiga  (without fastrom activated) <br />
 https://i.imgur.com/ADebdlJ.mp4

 ***